andreidobrinski/first-ios-swiftui-course-raywenderlich/notes.md

 - instead of hardcoding font sizes, Apple encourages devs to built-in text styles
 - helps with a11y font sizing
 - eg. headlines, body, captions etc

+Class and Struct

+- differences between the two are more subtle in Swift
+- work mostly with structs in SwiftUI